Query letter books are an important resource for people just getting started in travel writing. And you want to read (and use) the best ones.

 Presented in Q & A format, this entertaining book guides the new writer through the querying minefield.

-Weighing in at 208 pages, it fields 47 questions, along with concise answers.
+Written in 2006 and weighing in at 208 pages, it fields 47 questions, along with concise answers.

 Some of the questions ...

 • Should I mail my query or email it?